leonelgordillo/rock-paper-scissors-microservices/README.md

 # rock-paper-scissors

+Sample application used by a Node.js tutorial by Jon Peck

 A multi-player Rock, Paper, Scissors game written in Node.js.

 Players are automatically created per session.
 To test, use two browser sessions that don't share cookies.
 For example, you could use a regular browser window and an incognito / private browser window.